 Condition requirement Means of monitoring during period under review Compliance achieved?
-3. The injection pressure at the wellhead shall not exceed 1,077 psi (73 bars).
+2. Injection well, geological and operational data submission requirements.
+This information can be included in the "Injection Operation Management Plan."
+Receipt of satisfactory information.
+Yes 3.
+The injection pressure at the wellhead shall not exceed 1,077 psi (73 bars).
 Review and analysis of injection data.
 Yes 4.
-The rate of injection shall not exceed 8.6 $m^3/hr$ (0.9 bpm).
+The rate of injection shall not exceed $8.6 \text{ m}^3/\text{hr}$ (0.9 bpm).
 Review and analysis of injection data.
 Yes 5.
 The volume of fluid injected shall not exceed 206 m /day.
 Review and analysis of injection data.
 Yes 6.
 The injection of fluids shall be confined to the Mount Messenger Formation, deeper than - 995 m true vertical depth Sub-sea.
 Review of "Injection Operation Management Plan," well construction log and injection data.
 Yes 7.
 The consent holder shall at all times adopt the best practicable option.
 Assessment of consent holder records and site inspection notices.
 Yes 8.
 Limits the range of fluids that can be discharged under the consent.
 Assessment of consent holder records and injectate sample analysis.
 Yes 9.
 Maintain full records of injection data.
 Receipt and assessment of injection data.
 Yes 10.
 Maintain records and undertake analysis to characterise each type of waste arriving on-site for discharge.
 Receipt and assessment of injection data.
 Yes 11.
 The data required by conditions 9 & 10 above, for each calendar month, is required to be submitted by the 15th day of the following month.
 Receipt of satisfactory data by the date specified.
 Yes 12.
 The consent holder shall ensure that the exercise of this consent does not result in contaminants reaching any useable freshwater (groundwater or surface water).
 Assessment of injection records and results of groundwater sampling and analysis programme.
 Yes 13.
 The consent holder shall undertake a programme of sampling and testing (the 'Monitoring Programme') that monitors the effects of the exercise of this consent on freshwater resources.
 Monitoring Programme submitted to the Chief Executive, Taranaki Regional Council, for certification.
-Yes 14.
-All groundwater samples taken for monitoring purposes shall be taken in accordance with recognised field procedures and analysed for: a) pH b) conductivity c) chloride; and d) total petroleum hydrocarbons Implementation of Groundwater Monitoring Programme and assessment of results.
 Yes